Ford Motor Company has never liked talking about the carbon monoxide leaks that some Explorer drivers suspect are invading the passenger cabin.

 Whatever the exact amount of “what everybody is exposed to everyday” is, there’s plenty of evidence that the carbon monoxide levels in Explorers went well above that.

-At least 1,300 consumer complaints to federal regulators describe potential exhaust leaks in the Ford Explorer cabin, according to a review by the Center for Auto Safety.
+At least 1,300 consumer reports to federal regulators describe potential exhaust leaks in the Ford Explorer cabin, according to a review by the Center for Auto Safety.

 Ford’s own driver’s manual instructs consumers to “not drive your vehicle if you smell exhaust fumes,” and Ford has previously warned dealerships that “some 2011-2015 Explorer vehicles may exhibit an exhaust odor in the vehicle.”